 Most of these hotels only require a fee or food and drink purchase to let you inside.
 Keep in mind these pools can get crowded, and it’s first come first serve.
 So, if you don’t get there early, you may not get a spot.

 Here's a list of pools that will take in the locals.

-The rooftop pool at Ace Hotel is one of the hottest spots in town right now.
-In order to use it, guests have to spend $20, which is pretty easy considering you’ll probably order drinks and grab a bite.
+The rooftop pool at Ace Hotel is one of the hottest spots in town.
+In order to use it, locals have to pay a $5 entrance fee on Monday through Thursday and $20 entrance fee on Friday through Sunday.
+Price includes towel and adult admission.
 The only catch is that hotel guests come first, so if the pool gets crowded you won’t get in.
-Pool hours are 10 a.m. to 9 p.m.
+Pool hours are 10 a.m. to 10 p.m.
 Get there early to ensure yourself a spot.